13. Numba#

 plt.show()

-To speed the function qm up using Numba, our first step is
+To speed the function qm up using Numba, we first import the jit function

 from numba import jit